 The production of six-lepton final states mainly proceeds via triple vector boson production with subsequent decays.
 Additionally, there are processes where one or more decaying boson is replaced by an on-shell photon, giving rise to lepton production in association with photon(s) and triple photon production.
 In VBFNLO, the processes listed in Table 8 are implemented to NLO QCD accuracy, including full off-shell effects and spin correlations of the final state leptons and photons.
 For processes with three massive gauge bosons, the Higgs boson contributions are included in the Standard Model.
-Anomalous vector boson couplings are implemented for the triboson processes WWZ, $ZZW^{\pm}$ and $W^{\pm}W^{+}W^{-}$ , with the anomalous parameters input via anomV.dat.
-These processes can also be run in the implemented Kaluza-Klein models.
+Anomalous vector boson couplings are implemented for all triboson processes, with the anomalous parameters input via anomV.dat.
+The processes WWZ, $ZZW^{\pm}$ and $W^{\pm}W^{+}W^{-}$ can also be run in the implemented Kaluza-Klein models.
 Details of the calculations can be found in Refs.
-[32-37].
+[33-38].